Best Mosin-Nagant Stocks: Upgrade Your Warhorse

 When it comes to Mosin-Nagant stocks, chassis options aren't the norm.
 This makes Crook's a gem.

 Manufactured from 7021 aluminum, the chassis has a fully adjustable buttstock, giving you plenty of play in comb rise and length of pull.
 The buttstock is also replaceable, given the threads are identical to those of a mil-spec AR-15 buffer.
 Additionally, the forearm boasts ample M-Lok slots, so dolling up your Mosin with the latest accessories is a snap.
-Honestly, these alone are well worth the price of entry, but there are a few other intriguing aspects of the Crooks Chassis.
+Honestly, these alone are well worth the price of entry, but there are a few other intriguing aspects of the KPYK Chassis.

 ATI Monte Carlo Stock